 Just because you live in a tiny home or apartment doesn’t mean you have to forgo owning larger plants.
 You can often find dwarf varieties of your favorite supersized houseplants that won’t grow as tall or wide.
 When young, these plants are small enough to serve as great focal points for a coffee table or desk.
 As they mature, they maintain a tidy, narrow growth habit so they don’t take up a lot of precious floor space.
 Here are some of our favorites:

-Dwarf fiddle-leaf fig (Ficus lyrata): Bambino (pictured) is a mini fiddle leaf with all the qualities of the full-size plant but in a much smaller package, growing no taller than 6 feet.
+Dwarf fiddle-leaf fig (Ficus lyrata): 'Bambino' (pictured) is a mini fiddle leaf with all the qualities of the full-size plant but in a much smaller package, growing no taller than 6 feet.

 Rubber plant (Ficus elastica): This beautiful indoor tree can also be grown as a small- to medium-sized houseplant if you keep it in check by pruning off the top at the central stem.
 Keeping your plant in a smaller pot will also curb its growth.
 (See options for rubber plants.)

-Monstera (Monstera adansonii): Love Mysteria™ Adansonii™ mini monstera is a compact copycat plant that is the perfect solution, growing to less than half the height.
+Monstera (Monstera adansonii): Mysteria™ Adansonii™ mini monstera is a compact copycat plant that is the perfect solution, growing to less than half the height.

 6 DISPLAY IDEAS FOR SMALL HOUSEPLANTS